Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Proofs of the main Theorems and other results

 and

-with $K$ depending only on $T,\delta,p$ \end{lemma} \begin{proof} We do only the proof of the first inequality, since the proof of the second one is similar.
-Moreover, for simplicity we reduce to $a=0$.
-We have
+with $K$ depending only on $T,\delta,p,\theta$ and where $sign$ is the left derivative of the function $x\rightarrow|x|$. \end{lemma} \begin{proof} We only do the proof of the first inequality, the proof of the second one being similar.
+Moreover, for simplicity we reduce to $a=0$ and $\theta=1$.